sandroos/MEP/README.md

 Injector
 --------

+* Instrument
-Instrument                The number of the instrument (1-5) that should be used in the simulation.
+    * The number of the instrument (1-5) that should be used in the simulation.
-                          Only the particles that have entered this instrument will be calculated.
+    * Only particles that have entered this instrument will be calculated.
+* conehalfwidth

-conehalfwidth(deg)        Half width of the observation cone of the chosen instrument, in degrees.
+    * Half width of the observation cone of the chosen instrument, in degrees.
+* particles

-particles(int)            Number of simulated particles.
+    * Number of simulated particles (positive integer).
+* q

-q(elementary)             Charge of the simulated particles, in elementary charges (proton charge = 1.0 etc).
+    * Charge of the simulated particles, in elementary charges (proton charge = 1.0 etc).
-1
+* m
-m(protons)                Mass of the simulated particles, in proton masses.
+    * Mass of the simulated particles, in proton masses.
+* energy_min, energy_max

-energy_min(keV)           Minimum energy of the simulated particles, in keV.
+    * Minimum and maximum injection energies of simulated particles in keV.

-energy_max(keV)           Maximum energy of the simulated particles, in keV.
-Must be > energy_min(keV).
+    * The energy_max must be larger than energy_min.
+* pwrlawindex

-pwrlawindex               Particles are injected using a power law distribution.
+    * Particles are injected using a power law distribution.
 This is the power law index.
+* x_spacecraft, y_spacecraft, z_spacecraft

-x_spacecraft(km)          Coordinates of the injection position, i.e., coordinates of the spacecraft, in km. y_spacecraft(km) z_spacecraft(km)
+    * Coordinates of the injection position, i.e., coordinates of the spacecraft, in km.

-x_velocity                A vector pointing to the direction of the spacecraft velocity.
-Currently this vector must y_velocity                lie in the xz-plane.
-The nadir direction is defined to be orthogonal to this vector in xz-plane z_velocity                also, and point towards the Mercury.

-                          Velocity and nadir vectors are used to construct an orthogonal basis, where the z'-axis is the nadir direction, x'-axis is to the direction of the velocity, and y'-axis completes the set.

-                          Instrument #1 will point to the opposite direction from the nadir vector.
-						  Instruments #2-#5 will lie in the x'y' -plane.

 * x_velocity, y_velocity, z_velocity
     * A vector pointing to the direction of the spacecraft velocity.
 Currently this vector must lie in the xz-plane.
 The nadir direction is defined to be orthogonal to this vector in xz-plane also, and point towards the Mercury.
+    * Instrument #1 will point to the opposite direction from the nadir vector.
+    * Instruments #2-#5 will lie in the x'y' -plane.

 MirrorDipole
 ------------